Skip to main content

 • Contact clients who have missed appointments, using at least three different forms of contact (phone, mail, emergency contact, referral to DIS) prior to determining they are lost to follow-up.

-• Address any specific barriers to accessing services.
+• Address specific barriers to accessing services.

 Sources: